patches

 J (227) - aka type 8

-Made of cotton thread, embroidered on black velvet.
+This patch is made of cotton thread, embroidered on black velvet.

 White Tongues

-Firstly and most importantly, "NO, they are not Pathfinder patches!", they were not specially made for Pathfinders, they do not make you a Pathfinder, they are not a special Pathfinder patch and secondly "NO, they are not Pathfinder patches!"
+Firstly, and most importantly, "NO, they are not Pathfinder patches!", they were not specially made for Pathfinders, they do not make you a Pathfinder, they are not a special Pathfinder patch and secondly "NO, they are not Pathfinder patches!"

-I hope that cleared that up a little.
-With that being said, some Pathfinders I'm sure would have been given a white tongued patch, also so was plenty of non-Pathfinders.
-This was simply an error on the part of one British manufacturer who ran out of red cotton and used white instead.
+I hope that cleared up a little pet peeve of mine.
+With that being said, some Pathfinders I'm sure would have been given a white tongued patch, as would plenty of non-Pathfinders.
+This was simply an error on the part of one British manufacturer who ran out of red cotton thread and used white cotton thread instead.
 Yes, it's a simple as that.
-This odd variant was created by a simply problems of stock control, later on pink tongued versions would also appear, these were also NOT a special patch for any other elite unit.
-They were not 101st Intelligence patches, they were also not only issued to the guys who handed out the mail.
-I'm hoping I'm making all this pretty clear :) It's one of those nonsense things that dealers who have lots of one item they can't sell make up to make this weird variant, suddenly seem interesting, exciting and suddenly worth more money!
-This happens a lot when dealing in militaria, be-wary of the sellers who use phrases like "super rare prototype model" as that usually means, something that isn't right, but looks like something wartime that we all recognise.
-Any way, we're drifting off topic.
-If you re-enact 101st, or want to re-enact 101st then any of the patches above are great.
-If you are join us, then try and find something that nobody else has a version of, two many of the same unusual less commonly seem patches looks odd too.
-Or play it safe and order anything that looks something like 'C' or 'I', Green Army Products clearly isn't the only place to get 101st patches, but I kid you not when I tell you they are the best.
-I am weirdly obsessed with the patches I have got from them.
+This odd variant was created by a simple problem of inventory stock control.
+Later on, pink-tongued versions would also appear; these were also NOT a special patch for some elite unit.
+They were not 101st Intelligence patches any more than they were special patches only issued to the guys who handed out the mail.
+I hope I'm making all this pretty clear :) It's one of those nonsense things that dealers (who may have lots of one item they can't sell) make up so they can claim it's some weird super-ultra-rare variant, so it suddenly seems interesting, exciting and - big surprise - worth LOTS more money!
+This happens a lot when dealing in militaria; be-wary of sellers who use phrases like "super rare prototype model" as that usually means, something that isn't right, but looks like something wartime that we all otherwise recognize.
+Anyway, we're drifting off topic.
+If you re-enact 101st, or want to re-enact 101st, then any of the patches above are great.
+If you are joining us, then try and find a patch that nobody else currently has a version of - too many of the same unusual, less commonly seem patches, looks odd, too.
+Or play it safe and order anything that looks something like 'Type C' or 'Type I' above.
+Patch King clearly isn't the only place to get 101st patches, but I kid you not when I tell you they are the best.
+I am weirdly obsessed with the quality of the patches I actually make myself...

 Garrison Cap Patches